mwalefaith2021/jjschool/jjbackend/EMAIL_SETUP_GUIDE.md

    - Try setting `GMAIL_SMTP_PORT=587` and `GMAIL_SMTP_SECURE=false`
    - Ensure outbound SMTP to smtp.gmail.com is allowed by your host
    - Some free tiers block SMTP.
 Consider upgrading the plan or enabling egress
+    - Render free tier (Sept 26 2025 change) blocks ports 25/465/587.
+Configure fallback SMTP on port 2525 (see env vars above).
+The mailer will auto-switch if Gmail times out.

 ## 📧 Email Recipient Summary